SvenWoltmann/advent-of-code-2022/README.md

 I therefore took the trouble to implement each task in a truly object-oriented and test-driven way, resulting in a solution made of small, comprehensible objects interacting with each other.

+For explanations of my solutions, see my [Advent of Code 2022 Solutions](https://www.happycoders.eu/algorithms/advent-of-code-2022/) article.

 This project uses [Java 19 features](https://www.happycoders.eu/java/java-19-features/), including preview features, so most classes must be compiled and run with [Java 19](https://jdk.java.net/19/) and the `--enable-preview` flag.